uttamraj143/DailyMilkFreshWeb/userStory.md

 react Error: Canvas is already in use.
 Chart with ID '0' must be destroyed before the canvas can be reused.

-sidebar - plain color - Selected one Highlight with ICOns

 update good fonts

 lazy Load - all Orders